polygonben/polygonben.github.io/_posts/Defence Evasion/2023-07-21-Creating-Stego-payloads.md

                                      ctypes.pointer(ctypes.c_int(0)))
 ```

 `CreateThread` - This is used to create a thread that runs from the virtual address space of the calling process.
+In our situation, this is used to actually execute the shellcode.

+* lpThreadAttributes - This determines whether the handle can be inherited by a child process.
+In this case we have set this value to `NULL`, meaning it cannot.

+* dwStackSize - The initial size of the stack.
+If, like in our case, it's set to `NULL`, it will default to 1MB.

+* lpStartAddress - The pointer to the memory address of thread.
+In our case, it's set to the `pointer` variable, defined when we allocated the virual address space with `VirtualAlloc`.

+* lpParameter - A pointer to a variable to be passed to the thread.
+This is an optional parameter, so supplying a value of `NULL`, will not make a difference.

+* dwCreationFlags - These flags control the creation of the process.
+In our case it is set to 0, meaning the thread will run immediately.

+* lpThreadId - A pointer to a variable that receives the thread identifier.
+If, like in our case, it's set to `NULL`, no identifier is returned.